reacherhq/check-if-email-exists/README.md

 Reacher is a simple SaaS using this library, also [open-source](https://github.com/reacherhq/backend)!

-> If you would like a higher free tier to test https://reacher.email, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
-You'll get 8000 free emails every month, and a this contribution would mean A WHOLE LOT to me.
+> If you would like a higher free tier to test functionalities, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
+You'll get 8000 free emails to test every month, and a this contribution would mean A WHOLE LOT to me.

 ### 2. Deploy to Heroku